FWSquatch/do180-practice/README.md

 # Introduction
 This set of sample files started out as a direct clone of [the work by FWSquatch](https://github.com/FWSquatch/do180-practice).

-Their last update to the project was in March of 2021, with the sample exam environment still being based on ContOS 7.
+Their last update to the project was in March of 2021, with the sample exam environment based on ContOS 7.

-In the next few days/weeks, I will update this setup to work with a RHEL 8-like environment.
+In this fork, I am updating the environment to match todays RHEL8-based EX188 exam.

 ## License